 How can I find the nearest Proton Therapy Center?

 There are fewer than 30 proton centers around the country.
-Michigan’s first and only operational proton therapy center is located at Beaumont Hospital, Royal Oak.
+Michigan’s first operational proton therapy center is located at Beaumont Hospital, Royal Oak.
 You can find more information about proton therapy and a map of centers at proton-therapy.org.